EthanYX05/ASl-alphabet-translation/README.md

 The program uses a TensorFlow model trained through Teachable machine.
 *important* the model used can be significantly improved by running more epochs, collecting a bigger data set.
 There current model is trained with 100 images for each class
 [a,b,bg(ie. background),c,d,delete,f,g,h,i,j,k,l,m,n,o,p,q,r,s,t,u,v,w,x,y,z] under a white background/lighting.
 The data ran throught 500 epochs.
 If you want to improve the model, follow the Create Your Own Model section.

+##IMPORTANT!
+Note that the model can be significantly improved.
+My model is created with very limited dataset and limited time.

 <p align="center">
   <img src="/model.savedmodel/community-teachable-machine-2.png" width="300">
 </p>